ku-nlp/ChatCollectionFramework/doc/manual.md

 - sessionTimeout

-This is the delay where the sessions will be automatically removed from the server when a user is inactive for too long.
+This is the delay (in minutes) where the sessions will be automatically removed from the server when a user is inactive for too long.
+Currently not used.

 - cookiePath